The mayor of Denver has actually suggested that the cops not enforce marijuana law next week in Denver during the Democrat convention.

 Is that right?

-Well, you know, I've always held back on the bronze bust, you know, because they only do that for people who have uh passed away, right?
+Well, you know, I've always held back on the bronze bust, you know, because they only do that for people who have passed away, right?

-Uh not necessarily, sir.
+Not necessarily, sir.

-I did another for another army general.
+I did another for another Army general.

 Interesting.

-I always thought that those busts uh done officially were done to commemorate the passing of the great individual being busted.
+I always thought that those busts done officially were done to commemorate the passing of the great individual being busted.

-No, not uh you know, not quite, sir.
+No, not quite, sir.

 Thank you, Raj.